CoenWarmer/kibana-review-tool/README.md

 A VSCode/Cursor extension for Kibana engineers to review pull requests efficiently.

+## Why?

+Kibana has a large influx of new PRs being opened.
+The introduction of AI assisted coding already makes the influx even higher.

+Traditionally PRs are reviewed via the Github UI.
+While this is good for some use cases, it could be way better.
+At the time of writing, Github's UI is largely stagnant.

+There is not an insignficant amount of data points that an engineer (or an LLM) needs to fully judge the quality of a PR.

+You need:
+- the diffs
+- the context in which the diffs are placed
+- type information
+- information on test coverage
+- how the proposed feature behaves functionally, at runtime

+Therefore, strictly reviewing from the Github UI leads to low quality reviews.

+Some reviewers go further and actually check out the branch and see how the feature behaves.
+But there is no hard requirement on this.

+This is exacerbated by the friction that is imposed on the reviewer in getting a PR ready to review.

+A reviewer needs to:
+- find the PR that she needs to review
+- switch to the branch
+- run yarn kbn bootstrap
+- start es + kibana
+- optionally load test data / fixtures

+*Now* the review can start in earnest.

+This is slow an unwieldy.

+The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling.

+This is where this extension comes in.

 ## Features

 - **Team-filtered PR queue** — shows only PRs where your team is a requested reviewer